Public Health Offices

 Provides leadership, coordination and policy development for public health and prevention activities.
 Leads the Healthy People initiative for HHS.

-The Office of HIV/AIDS and Infectious Disease Policy is responsible for coordinating, integrating, and directing the Department’s policies, programs, and activities related to HIV/AIDS, viral hepatitis, other infectious diseases of public health significance, and blood safety and availability.
+Advises Department on HIV/AIDS, viral hepatitis, other infectious diseases of public health significance, and blood safety and availability.

 Supports, strengthens and provides leadership to the nation’s system for protecting volunteers in research conducted or supported by HHS.